Waltter2211/MERN-Cottage-Rent/README.md

 ![JWT](https://img.shields.io/badge/JSON%20Web%20Token-v9.0.2-orange)

 ## Description
 Simple full stack website where you can create account and rent imaginary cottages or houses.

 ## Technologies used
 * MongoDB
 * NodeJS
 * React

+## Languages
+Javascript

 ## Requirements
 MongoDB database

 ## How to run:
 1. Download files to your system
 2. Extract files and navigate to root folder "MERN-Cottage-Rent-main"
 3. Use command "npm run install-deps" to install required dependencies